El Paso massacre puts freshman Rep. Escobar in consoler role

-WASHINGTON (AP) — The document landed in Rep. Veronica Escobar’s email just hours after a gunman murdered 22 people in an El Paso, Texas, Walmart.
+WASHINGTON (AP) — The document landed in Rep. Veronica Escobar’s email just hours after a gunman killed 22 people in an El Paso , Texas, Walmart.
 It was a best-practices guide of sorts to a grim duty, titled “Shooting tragedy: Dealing with a crisis.”

 Updated by members of Congress and their staffs and quietly passed around Capitol Hill for years, the how-to guidance was shared over the weekend with Escobar, a freshman Democrat and the latest member of a group of lawmakers charged with leading after mass shootings in their districts.